Did The Templars Form Switzerland?

 THM: No probably not.
 But to bolt East when everyone anticipated that they would escape by Sea is sheer genius on their part.
 Will we ever really know?

-Butler: So – Did the Templars found Switzerland?
-Well you can either get yourself on a plane to that mountainous region and ask someone there (though we doubt you would get a reliable answer) or you can read our book.
+Butler: So – Templars founding Switzerland?
+Did it happen: Well, you can either get yourself on a plane to that mountainous region and ask someone there (though we doubt you would get a reliable answer) or you can read our book.
 The idea is quirky, unlikely and even (to some) unbelievable.
 But we remain confident that when you have read our reasons you will probably agree with us that they did.